-- Inappropriate selection or supervision of contract faculty/technicians could result in student complaints/appeals, grievances and failure to achieve learning outcomes leading to adverse impact on the College's reputation in the community. - Under estimating results in financial loss to the College. - Inability to manage risks associated with contract development and fulfillment. - Failure to identify new programs and partnership opportunities could result in loss of opportunity, revenue and reputation for the College and downsizing of operations.
+- Inappropriate selection or supervision of OL facilitators could result in student complaints/appeals, grievances and failure to achieve learning outcomes leading to adverse impact on the College's reputation in the community. - Underestimating results in financial loss to the College. - Inability to manage risks associated with contract development and fulfillment. - Failure to identify new programs and partnership opportunities could result in loss of opportunity, revenue and reputation for the College and downsizing of operations.